Skip to content

 What security considerations are important when implementing connected manufacturing systems?

-Security considerations include network segmentation to isolate operational technology from IT networks, regular security assessments and updates, strong authentication and access controls, encryption of sensitive data, and comprehensive employee training.
+Security considerations include network segmentation to isolate operational technology (OT) from IT networks, regular security assessments and updates, strong authentication and access controls, encryption of sensitive data, and comprehensive employee training.
 A defense-in-depth approach is recommended, with multiple layers of security controls to protect manufacturing systems and data.
+Organizations should also consider compliance with industry-specific standards and frameworks for industrial cybersecurity.

 Case studies from manufacturing implementations demonstrate proven approaches to technology adoption in the industry.